 The PC Admission Committee meets as needed to determine admission into the PC program.
 The makeup of the Committee varies depending upon the discipline.
 Admission into the PC program adheres to the following procedure.
-The Chair of each program, in conjunction with the Vice President of Academic Affairs and the Registrar, is responsible for logging-in and organizing all applications.
+The Chair of each program, in conjunction with the Provost and the Registrar, is responsible for logging-in and organizing all applications.
 The Chair and Curricular Faculty in each program will determine acceptances into each individual program.
 In the case of there not being any resident faculty in a particular program, decisions will be made by all the program chairs.
 Admission into each discipline of the PC program is determined by the majority vote of the Admissions Committee for each area.
 The Program Chair of the applicable discipline determines tie votes.
-This committee consists of the following: PC Program Chairs, Vice President of Academic Affairs, and PC Curricular Faculty.
+This committee consists of the following: PC Program Chairs, Provost, and PC Curricular Faculty.

 Academic Standards Committee

 The Academic Standards Committee is responsible for ensuring that all curricular programs at Maine Media College are consistent with its mission and goals.
 The Academic Standards Committee meets annually in February of each year or on an ad hoc basis if there are issues or recommended changes to address.
 The Academic Standards Committee is chaired by the Provost and includes all program heads and one MFA Faculty Member appointed annually by the MFA Steering Committee.
 In matters concerning the MFA that have implications pertaining to broader, institutional goals, the Academic Standards Committee is consulted to ensure that such changes to MFA program objectives, policies, and procedures emerging from MFA Committee meetings are aligned with institutional goals.
 Generally, changes that are not substantial are simply reported to the Academic Standards Committee.